Telmisartan: Mechanism of action

 Telmisartan is an angiotensin II receptor blocker that shows high affinity for the angiotensin II receptor type 1 (AT_{1}), with a binding affinity 3000 times greater for AT_{1} than AT_{2}.

 In addition to blocking the renin–angiotensin system, telmisartan acts as a partial agonist of peroxisome proliferator-activated receptor gamma (PPAR-γ), a central regulator of insulin and glucose metabolism.
 It is believed that telmisartan's dual mode of action may provide protective benefits against the vascular and renal damage caused by diabetes and cardiovascular disease (CVD).
 As a partial agonist, it activates the receptor by 25–30%.
 Clinical trials have shown that telmisartan increases insulin sensitivity, reduces cardiac fibrosis and hypertrophy, and improves endothilial function; all these effects can be attributed to its activity on PPAR-γ.
 The kidney-protecting activity of telmisartan is attributed to both angiotensin II antagonism and improved endothelial function from PPAR-γ.

 Telmisartan's activity at the peroxisome proliferator-activated receptor delta (PPAR-δ) receptor has prompted speculation around its potential as a sport doping agent as an alternative to GW 501516.
 Telmisartan activates PPAR-δ receptors in several tissues.
 In mice, this results in effects such as enhanced endurance.
 However, telmisartan does not improve the walking performance (6-minute walk distance) in people with lower extremity peripheral artery disease.

 Telmisartan activates PPAR-α in vitro.
+Telmisartan inhibits CYP2J2.